rochefort-lab/Francioni-et-al.-eLife-2019/README.md

-# Pakan, Currie, Fischer, Rochefort, Cell Report 2018
+# Francioni, Padamsey, Rochefort, eLife 2019
 MATLAB code from the Rochefort lab used for analysis in this paper.

 ## General notes